aldevvv/nexstjs/README.md

 npm --prefix backend run start:dev
 ```

-Your application will be available at:
+Your Application Will be Available at:
 - Frontend: `http://localhost:3000`
 - Backend: `http://localhost:3001` (or as configured)